mrjackyliang/discord-stonker-bot/README.md

 ### 6. Anti-Raid
 A set of tools to ban members (based on their avatar or username), and helps automate the membership gate for those that just joined the server.

-__NOTE:__ Anti-raid will not auto ban or assign roles during restarts.
+__Note:__ Anti-raid will not auto ban or assign roles during restarts.
 To increase uptime, you may create multiple configurable bot instances.

 | __Key__                                          | __Type__   | __Description__                                              | __Required__ | __Accepted Values__                                                                                                                                                                          |
 |--------------------------------------------------|------------|--------------------------------------------------------------|--------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|